Frazz by Jef Mallett for October 08, 2006

 3. Large ferret avatar small

-Daelda over 7 years ago
+Daelda about 8 years ago

 I am an atheist who teaches Sunday School to Junior High youth (and yes, the Minister and Congregation know of my atheism).
 We don’t teach them what to believe.
 We teach them what various religions believe, based on their own religious dogma.
 We teach them why they believe it and the history of the religions.